zudochkin/awesome-newsletters/README.md

 * [The ListServe](http://thelistserve.com/).
 A free, unique "lottery" newsletter where every day a subscriber is picked whose email submission is sent to all of the other subscribers.
 Subject matter varies in both topic and quality.
 * [Engineering Impact](https://www.gitprime.com/engineering-impact/).
 Weekly newsletter for managers of engineering teams covering leadership, culture, scaling, and software development productivity.
 * [tl;dr Marketing](https://tldrmarketing.com/).
 Weekly newsletter for digital marketers, covering news on SEO, PPC and Social Media.
+* [Security Newsletter](https://securitynewsletter.co/).
+Weekly e-mail with the latest security news on Thursday or Friday.

 # License